kanchi12P/ToDoList/README.md

 5. Start the server using `node .\app.js`.

-6. Navigate to your browser <code> http://localhost:8000/ </code> to view the app.
+6. Navigate your browser to <code> http://localhost:8000/ </code> to view the app.

 ## How can I try it?
-The deployed application is here-https://cryptic-ravine-98778.herokuapp.com/
+The deployed application is here-<code> https://cryptic-ravine-98778.herokuapp.com/ </code>

 ## Technologies Used